mduvarci12/product-select/README.md

 - added a small animation to the banner to make it more engaging
 - removed outdated borders to reduce distraction
 - updated the button text
+- card height is smaller for less scrolling

 ### Code Structure Improvements